jpaulm/javafbp/README.md

 Promoted to Maven central - do http://search.maven.org/#search%7Cga%7C1%7Cjavafbp .

 Javadoc can also be browsed at http://jpaulm.github.io/javafbp/  (as of v3.0.8)

+Running your JavaFBP project under Eclipse
+---

+**Add the current JavaFBP jar file to your Java build path properties for your project.

+In your component source, you will need the following import statement:

+    import com.jpaulmorrison.fbp.core.engine.*;

 JavaFBP-WebSockets
 ---